 In addition to the backups, Amazon Redshift provides automatic recovery support for disk and node failures.
 To implement this, Redshift mirrors each drive's data to other nodes within a cluster.
 While provisioning compute nodes, Redshift internally allocates additional storage for each of the nodes.

 Although Redshift allocates 2.5 to 3 times the advertised storage for recovery, both the additional storage used for mirroring and recovery automation is provided free of charge for users.

 Cutting Costs with Smart Data Infrastructure

 Machine learning and Artificial Intelligence are gaining traction for interfacing, analyzing, and automating data management processes.
 There are patterns in data.
 That’s what all data personnel are working to find.
 But, separating the signal from the noise (as well as cleaning and organizing data) takes significant resources, and often the data lake is really a data swamp.

-Rather than having your data team spend an inordinate amount of time dealing with lower level data management processes, utilize the power of Panoply self-optimizing architecture that utilizes machine learning and natural language processing (NLP) to streamline the data journey from source to analysis.
+Rather than having your data team spend an inordinate amount of time dealing with lower level data management processes, utilize the power of Panoply self-optimizing data warehouse architecture that utilizes machine learning and natural language processing (NLP) to streamline the data journey from source to analysis.
 In the long run, this will streamline your data processing, and free up your data engineers, data scientists, and data analysts to do what they do best (and lower your costs as well).